robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >Decibel goes down to negative value, -60 decibels means much weaker signal than for example -5 decibels.

+>All frequency charts have higher frequencies on the right side and lower frequencies on the left side.
+In our case
+>lower samplePerPeriod means value higher frequency because sine have less samples in a period - it's more packed
+>so frequency is higher.
+To produce proper chart our frequency bins should have smaller samplePerPeriod
+>values when going from left to right on the X axis.

     IMAGE: clean frequency domain chart with labels and scale

 Ok, let start the most interesting part.
 How to actually compute Discrete Fourier Transform?
 We need to perform same